WIC Government Program - WIC Benefits

 Sometimes WIC agencies do not have enough money to serve everyone who needs WIC or calls to apply.
 When this happens, WIC agencies must keep a list, called a waiting list, of individuals who want to apply and are likely to be served.
 WIC agencies then use a special system, called a Priority System, to determine who will get WIC benefits first when more people can be served.
 The purpose of the priority system is to make sure that WIC services and benefits are provided first to participants with the most serious health conditions such as anemia, underweight, history of problems during pregnancy.

-WIC provides supplemental foods, healthcare referrals, nutrition education, and breastfeeding promotion and support to low-income pregnant, breastfeeding, and postpartum women, and to infants and children up to age five who are found to be at nutritional risk.
+Woman Infants and Children Program provides supplemental foods, healthcare referrals, nutrition education, and breastfeeding promotion and support to low-income pregnant, breastfeeding, and postpartum women, and to infants and children up to age five who are found to be at nutritional risk.
 WIC also provides formula for babies as well as basic foods like cheese, bread and milk for their children.
 In addition to supplying nutritious foods, WIC also provides nutrition education and counseling at WIC clinics along with screening and referrals to other health, welfare and social services.
 Some examples of where WIC services are provided:

 - County health departments

 - Migrant health centers and camps